CAU-COE-VEICLab/Recurrent-Attention/README.md

 # Memory-Attention
 This is the code base for **`"Making your visual deep neural networks remember more information"`**, and the article is submitted to **`Nature Communications`**.

-In this work, we explore integrating abstract cognitive theories into the modeling process of visual DNNs from a computational perspective.
-Inspired by MCWMM, we introduce a pioneering Memory-Attention Mechanism (MAM), which models for the first time the bootstrapping effect of working memory representations on visual attention in visual DNNs, empowering visual DNNs to model time-scale representations.
-Notably, the high topological design of MAM allows it to seamlessly replace the SAM in any expert model, inheriting the pre-trained weights of the SAM.
-This feature greatly simplifies the integration and optimization of the model, enhancing its practicality and efficiency.
+In this work, we explore integrating abstract **cognitive theories** into the **modeling process of visual DNNs** from a computational perspective.
+Inspired by **MCWMM**, we introduce a pioneering **Memory-Attention Mechanism (MAM)**, which models for the first time **the bootstrapping effect of working memory representations on visual attention** in visual DNNs, empowering visual DNNs to **model time-scale representations**.
+Notably, the high **topological design** of MAM allows it to `seamlessly replace the SAM in any expert model, inheriting the pre-trained weights of the SAM`.
+This feature greatly simplifies the **integration and optimization of the model**, enhancing its **practicality and efficiency**.

 ## Abstract
 MAM's strengths are attributed to four points: